himmAllRight/himmAllRight-source/resources/templates/md/posts/Updating-Pi-Cluster-With-Ansible.md

 ```

-For use with the cluster, I like to keep it simple, although I have opted to create rpi/bpi subgroups:
+For use with the cluster, I kept it simple, although I did opt to create rpi/bpi subgroups:

 ```
-[cluser:children]
+[cluster:children]
 rpis
 bpis